enjoy-digital/litex/doc/dataflow.rst

 Actors and endpoints
 ====================

 Actors in Migen are implemented in FHDL.
-This low-level approach maximizes the practical flexibility: for example, an actor can manipulate the bus signals to implement a DMA master in order to read data from system memory.
+This low-level approach maximizes the practical flexibility: for example, an actor can manipulate the bus signals to implement a DMA master in order to read data from system memory (see :ref:`busactors`).

 Token exchange ports of actors are called endpoints.
 Endpoints are unidirectional and can be sources (which transmit tokens out of the actor) or sinks (which receive tokens into the actor).